 Effective Exam Techniques and Top Revision Tips

-This paper is aimed at students preparing for GCSEs or A Levels / International Baccalaureate Dip Programmes.
+This page is aimed at students preparing for GCSEs or A Levels / International Baccalaureate Diploma Programmes.
+If you are looking for private tuition, please complete an enquiry form or call us on +44 1622 813870.

 Exams are the most stressful times of a student’s school year, when excessive anxiety or simply bad planning can ruin a student’s performance.
 Here we try to give some practical recommendations on approaching (1) study skills & revision up to the period immediately before exams and (2) the actual exams.